PythonLinks/awesome-gatemate/README.md

 [Project Peppercorn - GateMate FPGA Bitstream Documentation](https://github.com/YosysHQ/prjpeppercorn)

+[Architectural Slides](https://colognechip.com/wp-content/uploads/Novel-GateMate-FPGA-Architecture-FPL2021.pdf)  Really these slides should be in the data sheet.

 ## Boards

 [Olimex GateMateA1-EVB1](https://www.olimex.com/Products/FPGA/GateMate/GateMateA1-EVB/) This 50€ board is the popular choice for starting with the GateMate.
 You will probably want to use at lease one of these [extebsuib boards](https://github.com/intergalaktik/Extension_Boards_for_Olimex_GateMate).
 Here is the list of [UEXT Extension boards](https://www.olimex.com/Products/Modules/UEXT/).
 At [the bottom of this page]([pico-ice: Using Pmods](https://pico-ice.tinyvision.ai/md_pmods.html)) is a list of lists of pMods.